This post may contain affiliate links. Please read our disclosure policy.

 9. Cook and Bake from Scratch

-Baking your own breads, muffins, granola, and snacks can save a lot of money.
+Baking your own bread and making homemade snacks like granola can save a lot of money.
 You can also save by cooking many other foods from scratch.

-Instead of buying lunch meat, buy a whole turkey when it’s on sale, cook it, and use that for sandwiches or other meals.
+Instead of buying lunch meat, buy a whole turkey when it’s on sale, cook it, and use that for turkey bone broth (as a base for soups like turkey wild rice soup), turkey salad sandwiches, turkey pot pie, or use the meat in place of chicken (as suggested in these leftover turkey recipes).

-You can also make your own mixes and seasonings.
+You can also make your own mixes, seasonings, and other pantry staples.

 10. Create a Stockpile